1. Home

 My electric bill is $290/mo

-What are Energy Star Appliances?
+What Are Energy Star Appliances?

 How Much Money Do Energy Star Appliances Save?

-EPA says that since the program’s start in 1992, Energy Star has avoided 5 trillion kilowatt hours of energy consumption, good for $500 billion in avoided energy costs.
+EPA says since the program’s start in 1992, Energy Star has avoided 5 trillion kilowatt hours of energy consumption, good for $500 billion in avoided energy costs.

-Companies are required to add an EnergyGuide label to many appliances, including boilers, ceiling fans, central air conditioners, clothes washers, dishwashers, freezers, heat pumps, refrigerators, televisions, water heaters, and more.
-That bright yellow piece of paper tells you how much energy the appliance is likely to use over the course of a year and what that will cost you.
+The EnergyGuide label shows you estimates of how much it’ll cost to run an appliance.
+EnergyGuide labels are on boilers, ceiling fans, central air conditioners, clothes washers, dishwashers, freezers, heat pumps, refrigerators, televisions, water heaters, and more.
+That bright yellow label tells you how much energy the appliance is likely to use in a year and what that will cost.
+Your actual cost will depend on your local rate and how much you use the appliance compared to the average.

 A yellow energy Energy Guide label.